 Maintaining an up-to-date analysis of the state's forest resources is critical information for both existing and potential forest-industry investors.
-The Forest Inventory continues to provide the necessary data to keep Mississippi's \$12.79 billion forest-based economy competitive.
-Companies wishing to locate in Mississippi often consult the Forest Inventory Program data during their decisionmaking process.
+The MFI Program continues to provide the necessary data to keep Mississippi's \$12.79 billion forest-based economy competitive.
+Companies wishing to locate in Mississippi often consult MFI Program data during their decisionmaking process.

-The American Tree

-Farm Certification group

-certification on School

-Trust Lands ensures that

-Mississippi will remain a

-strong competitor in the

-growing global need for

-certified wood.
+The American Tree Farm Certification group certification on School Trust Lands ensures that Mississippi will remain a strong competitor in the growing global need for certified wood.